kalapisd/homelibrary-student-project/README.md

 ```
 docker-db-run.sh
 ```
 on Linux.

+Set the following environment variables on your computer to run this application:
+DB_PORT=5442
+DB_URL=localhost
+POSTGRES_PASSWORD=postgres
+POSTGRES_USER=postgres
+GOOGLE_BOOKS_API_KEY= ** here you put your own Google Books API key (see below) **

 ### An extra feature
 The API also supports getting book data from Google Books API.
 To use this API feature, you will need to provide a valid Google Books API key in your requests.

-This will allow the API to identify you and authenticate your requests.
-You can obtain an API key easily by following the instructions provided by Google: https://cloud.google.com/docs/authentication/api-keys
+This will allow the Google Books API to identify you and authenticate your requests.
+You can obtain an API key easily by following the instructions provided by Google: https://cloud.google.com/docs/authentication/api-keys If for some reason you cannot generate your own Google Books API key, here is a default key: AIzaSyAjER9gZjSb_YnJHsVNhl1fDWRK9y_o88g

 I hope you find this API useful and easy to use.
 If you have any questions or feedback, please don't hesitate to contact me!